-Wings of Peace began in 2015 (funded by a generous grant from the Dorothea Haus Ross Foundation) in response to the Syrian civil war that forced thousands of Syrians to flee their homes and seek refuge in Jordan and throughout the world.
+Wings of Peace began in 2015 in response to the Syrian civil war that forced thousands of Syrians to flee their homes and seek refuge in Jordan and throughout the world.
 Many of these refugees are children and many have been injured and traumatized by the violence.
 Wings of Peace provides Syrian refugees in Jordan with physical and psychological rehabilitation services for adult and child refugees.

 Together, the Polus Center, Asia Development Training, and the Sir Bobby Charlton Foundation developed a unique and effective child trauma support program to address psychological trauma experienced by war-wounded Syrian children.

-One cornerstone of the program is the expressive art therapy program that uses visual art as a means of psychological trauma therapy for children.
-Psychological trauma experienced by children can be so painful that it is not possible for them to process or express their experience using language.
-Expressive art therapy provides children with a non-verbal means of expression that helps them to communicate their traumatic experiences so that they can begin a process of psychological recovery.
+One cornerstone of the program is the expressive arts therapy program that uses visual art as a means of psychological trauma therapy for children.
+Psychological trauma experienced by children can be so painful that it is not possible for them to process or express themselves verbally.
+Expressive arts therapy provides children with a non-verbal means of expression that helps them to communicate their traumatic experiences so that they can begin a process of psychological recovery.
 Over time, the children begin to talk about their experiences in a group setting, participate in one-on-one therapy sessions, and even provide crucial peer support to others who are new to the program.